nnifler/magnetic-soft-robots/tests/manual tests/Sofa - Implement Magnetic Force.md

 4. **Click Apply Button**
     1. Click the `Apply` button at the bottom of the GUI

+5. **Start the animation**
+    1. In the simulation window, click the button `Animate`
+    2. Observe the behavior of the model
+    3. If the model does not deform, repeat step 2-5 and choose a lower `Young's Modulus`, a higher `Magnetic Field Strength` or change the `Direction`

 <span style='color:green'> ---------------------------------------------------------------------\
 <span style='color:green'> End of new version\
 <span style='color:green'> ---------------------------------------------------------------------

-3. **Start the animation**
-    1. In the simulation window, click the button `Animate`
-    2. Observe the behavior of the model
-    3. If the model does not deform, lower the `YOUNGS_MODULUS` or raise the `MAGNETIC_FORCE` in the file [$ magnetic-soft-robots/src/config.py](../../src/config.py) and repeat step 3

 4. **Stop the simulation**
     1. When the model does not deform any further, you can close the simulation window